About the college

 The Middle Common Room (MCR) Computer Room has a variety of computer and printing facilities exclusively for graduate use.

 Sport, music and college facilities

 Graduate students enjoy access to a wide range of intellectual, musical and sporting activities.
 The college’s sports ground provides rugby, cricket, soccer and hockey pitches as well as squash courts and grass tennis courts.
 The college also has its own boathouse and Boat Club, as well as an on-site gym which is free for students to use.

-The Hertford College Music Society is one of the University's largest student-run music societies, with several ensembles including an orchestra and wind band, as well as a traditional chapel choir which is inclusive to all and sings once a week during term.
+The Hertford College Music Society is one of the University's largest student-run music societies, with several ensembles including an orchestra and jazz band, as well as a traditional chapel choir which is inclusive to all and sings once a week during term.